 The field training experience is a cornerstone of the Master of Public Health (MPH) program.
 Agencies provide students with diverse public health experiences vital to professional growth.

 This hands-on experience takes place at a public health site chosen by the student.
-The mentors who supervise students’ field training are public health practitioners, experts and leaders in the community.
-Site mentors provide on site training, supervision and guidance, helping students integrate knowledge gained during academic coursework in a professional setting.
+The site supervisors overseeing students’ field training are public health practitioners, experts and leaders in the community.
+Site supervisors provide on site training, supervision and guidance, helping students integrate knowledge gained during academic coursework in a professional setting.